mponkin/fading_edge_scrollview/README.md

 Unfortunately scrollable view don't share same interface so there are separate constructors for:
 * ScrollView (most scrollable views inherit from this class) `FadingEdgeScrollView.fromScrollView`
 * SingleChildScrollView `FadingEdgeScrollView.fromSingleChildScrollView`
-* PageView`FadingEdgeScrollView.fromPageView`
+* PageView `FadingEdgeScrollView.fromPageView`
-* AnimatedList`FadingEdgeScrollView.fromAnimatedList`
+* AnimatedList `FadingEdgeScrollView.fromAnimatedList`
-* ListWheelScrollView`FadingEdgeScrollView.fromListWheelScrollView`
+* ListWheelScrollView `FadingEdgeScrollView.fromListWheelScrollView`

 View passed as child **MUST** have `controller` set.
-If you want this controller to be disposed when FadingEdgeScrollView is disposed you can pass `shouldDisposeScrollController` flag set as true to widget constructor.

 See documentation and example folder for more information

+## Breaking change in version 4.0.0

+Field `shouldDisposeScrollController` was removed.
+I was not realizing how widgets should work when I added it.
+If you were using it - move `scrollController` creation and disposal to some `StatefulWidget`.

 ## Demo